ParallelTask/dinoloop/README.md

 WebAPI for Typescript.
 Inspired by C# WebAPI

-Dinoloop is a Nodejs framework, completely written in typescript project designed to build REST APIs.
+Dinoloop is a Nodejs framework, completely written in Typescript project designed to build REST APIs.
 Dinoloop adds syntactic sugar on top of expressjs enabling C#/Java programmers to easily write REST APIs with similar coding skills in node.

 Dinoloop adds a layer on top of express but the express objects are still carried on to dinoloop.
 Whatever you might do in express can be done in dinoloop.